Being a landlord can be difficult.

 Tenants appreciate the effort put into providing them with a clean space to move into.

-It gets the relationship off on the right foot and establishes expectations for how they should care for the home.
+It gets the relationship off on the right foot.
+And it establishes expectations for how they should care for the home.

-Professional cleaning services can also do touch-up cleaning between tenants, making the property rent-ready faster.
+Professional cleaning services can also do touch-up cleaning between tenants.
+This makes the property ready for rental faster.

 Some cleaners even offer repairs and repainting services for an all-in-one solution.